namshi/coding-standards/php.md

 ### Class

+* Prefix abstract classes with Abstract.
+Please note some early Symfony classes do not follow this convention and have not been renamed for backward compatibility reasons.
+However all new abstract classes must follow this naming convention;

+* Suffix interfaces with Interface;

+* Suffix traits with Trait;

+* Suffix exceptions with Exception;

-* Avoid *List, *Mapping, *Collection etc suffic, use expressive names
+* Avoid *List, *Mapping, *Collection etc suffix, use expressive names

-* Even if it could be better sometimes to avoid *Interface, *Handler, *Command etc suffix because the namespace is already providing that information, it could lead to a mess when you're using many class with the same name but different namespace, for example:
+Even if it could be better sometimes to avoid *Interface, *Handler, *Command etc suffix because the namespace is already providing that information, it could lead to a mess when you're using many class with the same name but different namespace, for example: